Genez-io/genez-io.github.io/content/posts/getting_started_upstash.md

 Open the testing page in your browser by navigating to {{< external-link link="https://app.genez.io/test-interface/local?port=8083" >}}`https://app.genez.io/test-interface/local?port=8083`{{< /external-link >}}.

-Here you can create and send request to your backend to test if it works as expected.
+Here you can create and send a request to your backend to test if it works as expected.

-## Step 5: Deploy your application
+### Step 5: Deploy your application

 After you tested your application, you can deploy it by running the following command in your terminal: